nhejazi/masters_thesis/README.md

 # Biostatistics M.A.
 Thesis

 > "Targeted Learning methods with empirical Bayes moderation for biomarker
-> discovery," a masters thesis submitted in partial satisfaction of the
+> discovery," a thesis submitted in partial satisfaction of the requirements for
-> requirements for the M.A. in Biostatistics, at U.C.
+> the Master of Arts (M.A.) in Biostatistics, at U.C.
 Berkeley, by [Nima
 > Hejazi](http://nimahejazi.org).

 ---